 There are 170+ emergency power supply system (EPSS) requirements found in the National Fire Protection Association, OSHA, CMS, DNV, and The Joint Commission codes and standards.
-Motor and Generator Institute (MGI) makes compliance with those requirements simple by providing the necessary tools and resources.
-With the EPSS Manual, owners and facility management professionals can:
+Motor and Generator Institute (MGI) makes meeting those requirements simple by providing the necessary tools and resources.
+With the MGI maintenance, testing, and compliance manual, owners and facility management professionals can:

-- Combine requirements from NFPA, OSHA, CMS (health care only), and the generator manufacturer, to develop comprehensive maintenance, operation, and testing programs.
+- Combine requirements from NFPA, OSHA, CMS (health care only), and the generator manufacturer, to develop a comprehensive maintenance, operation, and testing program.

 - Implement proper maintenance and inspection procedures for the cooling, electrical, exhaust, fuel, lubrication, and battery charging subsystems.

-- Develop a Preventive Maintenance schedule as recommended by the manufacturer, NFPA 110, and subject matter experts.
+- Develop a preventive maintenance schedule as recommended by the manufacturer, NFPA 110, and required by the AHJ.

 - Standardize battery inspection and testing procedures.
 Starting batteries are the number one cause of EPSS failures.